Kaustub-Mocherla/CrawlMind/README.md

 ## 🐛 Known Issues

-- Ensure Ollama service is running before starting the application
+- Ensure valid Gemini API key is entered before processing
 - Large documents may take time to process
 - UTF-8 encoding is required for web content with special characters
+- Protobuf version compatibility with ChromaDB (fixed with protobuf==3.20.3)

 ## 🚀 Roadmap